 The moment I first held my newborn son, I swore I would do everything in my power to protect my precious baby forever and ever.
 I made a deal with the universe to be the best mother I knew how, and if that meant witnessing every breath he ever took until he turned 18, I was prepared to do that — and then some.

-The idea of motherhood was awesome : but even more than awesome, it was scary.
+The idea of motherhood was awesome: but even more than awesome, it was scary.
 Even my baby scared me.
-Sure, he didn’t look scary – but that was the even scarier part.
+Sure, he didn’t look scary, but that was the scariest part.

 You’re afraid you might actually break your baby, like for reals.
 So your baby is small.
 He’s even smaller than your favorite handbag, and it’s freaking you out, right?
 I get it.
 While it’s true your baby is tiny, he isn’t quite as fragile as you might think he is.
-I know the floppy-neck thing has you stressing – when was the last time you were responsible for keeping another human’s head up? – but as long as you keep baby’s neck supported and continue to handle him with tender loving care, you’ll both be fine.
-Get an emotional (and literal) grip, and rest assured, you’ll soon be handling your newborn like a pro, or at least like a nurse.
-Best of all, your baby will only get bigger from here on out – whew!
+I know the floppy-neck thing has you stressing.
+(When was the last time you were responsible for keeping another human’s head up?)
+But as long as you keep baby’s neck supported and continue to handle him with tender loving care, you’ll both be fine.
+Get an emotional — and literal — grip, and rest assured, you’ll soon be handling your newborn like a pro, or at least like a nurse.
+Best of all, your baby will only get bigger from here on out.

 You don’t know how to be a mom.
 Once baby comes home and you realize you’ve been left in charge, wicked maternal doubt creeps in.
 Is there a grownup in the house?
 Wait, that’s you.
 If you’re hoping your maternal secret senses will organically awaken now that you have a baby, I can assure you they will.
 It may not happen right away, but it will happen.
 My baby thrived in spite of my inexperience and yours will, too.
 I may not have had all of the answers when it came to my baby, but my instincts were there all along — I just needed to listen to them.
 You’re armed with more than enough maternal instinct to earn your stripes.
 Trust me on this one.